iut-cse/course-content--software-design-and-architecture/README.md

 # Course Content: Software Design and Architecture
+This repository is for developing course content for the Software Design and Architecture course of IUT CSE.
+We are requesting experts to contribute to this initiative.
+Please check the [issues](../issues) to contribute.

 * Theory: SWE 4601 (3 Credits)
 * Lab: SWE 4602 (0.75 Credits)
 * Offered to 3rd year Software Engineering undergrad students.